replicatedhq/replicated-docs/docs/enterprise/updating-kubernetes.md

 For air gap installations, you must load images on each node in the cluster before you can run the installation script to update Kubernetes and add-ons.
 This is because upgraded components might have Pods scheduled on any node in the cluster.

-To update Kubernetes and add-ons in an air gap environment:
+To update the cluster in an air gap environment:

 1. Download and extract the `.airgap` bundle to every node in the cluster.